CYYJL/LS2Net/README.md

 The following supplementary analysis provides additional discussion and analysis:

 > ...
 However, despite their excellent global modeling abilities, both Transformers and Mamba have limitations.
 The self-attention mechanism in Transformers incurs quadratic computational complexity, resulting in substantial overhead, while structural characteristics of Mamba lead to slower inference speed.
-These constraints make both architectures challenging to deploy in clinical environments with limited computational resources [18].
+These constraints make both architectures challenging to deploy in clinical environments with limited computational resources.

 ---